 Status: This standard was approved as a departmental standard on October 22, 2007.

-'Living in family household of person' is derived from the responses to questions about the relationships among the people who live in the household.
+'Living in a family household (for person)' is derived from the responses to questions about the relationships among the people who live in the household.

 Conformity to relevant internationally recognized standards

-- Classification of living in family household October 22, 2007 to current
+- Classification of living in a family household October 22, 2007 to current

 Relation to previous version

-- Living in family household of person October 22, 2007 to current
+- Living in a family household (for person) October 22, 2007 to current

 This is the current standard.